Document Guide

 Validity Period Risks

-- Background Checks: Valid 3-6 months from issue date.
+• Background Checks: Valid 6 months from the date of issue.
 Starting too early requires re-submission.

 Translation Requirements and Risks